aruseic/Nifi-Custom-CSV-Reader/README.md

 After you have started your apache nifi successfully you can access the custom reader through controller services.
 The following images can help you setup

 ![](images/image1.png)
-Above image shows nifi convert record processor with reader and write configurations. click on record reader and select create new service and chose CustomCsvReader as shown in t image below:
+Above image shows nifi convert record processor with reader and write configurations. click on record reader and select create new service and choose CustomCsvReader as shown in the image below:
 ![](images/image4.png)

-after select the custom reader in order to go to the configurations window associated to it as shown below:
+after selecting the custom reader in order to go to the configurations window associated to it as shown below:
 ![](images/image2.png)

 click on the configurations icon to configure various options provided by the reader including `field separator` , `nested record separator` , `nested record values separator` among other configurations as shown below